roadrunner-server/roadrunner-docs/intro/config.md

       # This option is required.
       driver: sqs

+      # Driver's configuration
+      #
+      # Should not be empty
+      config:

         # Pipeline priority
         #
         # If the job has priority set to 0, it will inherit the pipeline's priority.
 Default: 10.
         priority: 10

         # Number of jobs to prefetch from the SQS. mazon SQS never returns more messages than this value
         # (however, fewer messages might be returned).
 Valid values: 1 to 10.
         #
         # Default: 10
         prefetch: 10

         # The duration (in seconds) that the received messages are hidden from subsequent
         # retrieve requests after being retrieved by a ReceiveMessage request
         #
         # Default: 0
         visibility_timeout: 0

         # The duration (in seconds) for which the call waits for a message to arrive
         # in the queue before returning.
 If a message is available, the call returns
         # sooner than WaitTimeSeconds.
 If no messages are available and the wait time
         # expires, the call returns successfully with an empty list of messages.
         #
         # Default: 0
         wait_time_seconds: 0

         # Queue name.
         #
         # Default: default
         queue: default

         # List of the AWS SQS attributes https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SetQueueAttributes.html.
         attributes:
           DelaySeconds: 0
           MaximumMessageSize: 262144
           MessageRetentionPeriod: 345600
           ReceiveMessageWaitTimeSeconds: 0
           VisibilityTimeout: 30
         # Tags don't have any semantic meaning.
 Amazon SQS interprets tags as character
         #	strings.
         tags:
           test: "tag"

     test-local-5:
       # Driver name